 It’s easy enough to take control of your colorful Android experience with a long-press on your wallpaper.
 This will open a menu with options for Wallpaper & style, Widgets, and Home settings.
-If you want color-coordinated app icons, you’ll find them under the first option, but know that the feature is limited to Google’s first-party apps for the time being.
+If you want color-coordinated app icons, you’ll find them under the first option, but know that the feature is mostly limited to Google’s first-party apps.
 Widgets are in the same boat — Google’s options offer different shapes and colors, while most third-party creations are limited to classic rectangles.

 You’ll find the most freedom in the Google Photos widget, which we’ve written about in the past.
 As long as you’ve updated to version 5.65, you should see about half a dozen frame shapes and sizes to choose from.